budhiramgouda45-prog/pizza-sales-analysis/README.md

 This project demonstrates a real-world data analytics workflow:
 **Raw Data → Data Cleaning → SQL Analysis → Visualization**

-# Business Questions Solved
+## ❓ Business Questions Solved

-What is the total revenue generated?
+- What is the total revenue generated?
-What is the average order value?
+- What is the average order value?
-What is the Total Pizzas Sold?
+- What is the total pizzas sold?
-What is the Total Orders?
+- What is the total number of orders?
-What is the average pizzas per order.
+- What is the average pizzas per order?
-Which pizza category contributes the most sales?
+- Which pizza category contributes the most sales?
-Which pizza size is most popular?
+- Which pizza size is most popular?
-What are the top 5 and bottom 5 pizzas by revenue,quantity,total orders?
+- What are the top 5 and bottom 5 pizzas by revenue, quantity, and total orders?
-What are the peak order days and months?
+- What are the peak order days and months?

 ## 📂 Dataset